 - Documentation from the high school and from medical practitioners or other support personnel should be sent directly to the Office of the Registrar for confidentiality reasons.

-- Documentation can be emailed, delivered in person, mailed by post.
+- Documentation can be emailed, delivered in person, or mailed by post.

 St. John's Campus